SYDNEY

 The dungeon might be cold and dirty, but with Katrina by my side, it didn't feel so dark.
 I wrapped my arms around my knees and smiled, feeling a sense of peace wash over me.

-The guard's footsteps echoed outside my cell, followed by the sound of my sister Alexis's voice.
+The silence was interrupted by the guard's footsteps echoing outside my cell, followed by the sound of my sister Alexis's voice.

 "Let me in!"
 Alexis commands the pack guard.